CFDs – What are They?

 Trading CFDs: How It’s Done

-There are lots of different ways that you can trade CFDs.
-CFD trading is mainly internet-based, so the best way to do it is with a computer and a reliable internet connection.
+There are many different ways that you can trade CFDs.
+CFD trading is mainly Internet-based, so all you need is a computer and a reliable Internet connection.
 A quick CFD broker comparison reveals that it’s often possible to trade CFDs on the go through a mobile phone or tablet app, though, so that’s a possibility as well.

 - Foreign exchange pairs are common CFDs